srikanth-iyengar/karate-intellij-debugger/README.md

 ### Gotcha

-- For now the breakpoints you add will only be visible in the gutter only if you have cucumber for java plugin installed
+- 🔸 Breakpoints will only be visible in the gutter if the **Cucumber for Java** plugin is installed.

 ### Prerequisites